shamimshihab/Paint-Stock-Status-App/README.md

 Users database and paint color stock status already stored in the MongoDb database.

-At first, the user needs to log in to the web application with their user ID and password.
+At first, the user needs to log in to the web application with their user name and password.
 For example:

-- User John (painter) has the username "John" and password "test".
+- User John (painter) has the user name "John" and password "test".
-- User Jane (manager) has the username "Jane" and password "test".
+- User Jane (manager) has the user name "Jane" and password "test".
-- User Adam (system admin) has the username "Adam" and password "test".
+- User Painter1 (painter) has the user name "Painter1" and password "test".
-- User Painter1 (painter) has the username "Painter1" and password "test".
+- User Adam (system admin) has the user name "Adam" and password "test".

 ## User Edit Permissions and Expected Behavior